uwindsorcss/css-discord-bot/README.md

 # UWindsor CSS Discord Bot

+**By contributing to this software in anyway, you agree to the terms layed out in CONTRIBUTING.md**

 *Warning: This bot was designed to work on unix based os'* *your milage may vary and might be a nightmare to install if you use it on windows*

 ## Setup